Regulations about personal conduct

 - relevant corporate policies including intellectual property requirements, and

-- the IT acceptable use, data management and security policies.
+- the IT acceptable use, research data management (via their Directors of Studies) and security policies.

 Further information and guidance